MuhammadFarhanJutt/For-Maria-Paula/readme.md

 ## About Repository

-This is sample repository, many companies like to show sample code before hiring their employees. so I am creating this repository so thay can easily take a look and i am fully reponsible for this code.
+This is sample repository, many companies like to show sample code of their employees before hiring.
+I am creating this repository so thay can easily take a look and i am fully reponsible for this code.

 This code is written by [Muhammad Farhan](https://www.linkedin.com/in/iamdeveloper120/"):